2018: a year in gratitude

 The work world

 - I’ve said it before but I am endlessly grateful for my time in ITLP as a period of reflection and growth, especially amidst my own professional uncertainty.
-It get out of my cultural heritage technology bubble for a while amidst other smart and talented colleagues from a pool of other institutions.
+It helped me get out of my cultural heritage technology bubble for a while amidst other smart and talented colleagues from a pool of other institutions.
 It also helped reinforce a commitment to developing professional relationships into something much bigger.
 My time with everyone in the program was valuable, but I’d like to recognize my coach, Laura Patterson, and my colleagues Dani Aivazian from Stanford and Luis Corrales from Lawrence Berkeley National Laboratory, for their support and strong feedback throughout the program.

 - While I tend to present at conferences with some frequency, the presentations of which I am the proudest are those which I got in touch with something deeper in me.
 I had two of those this year, which is pretty good by all considerations, and my thanks extends to those involved.
 The first was a panel with Aliza Elkin, Mallory Furnier, Monika Chavez, and Elisa Rodrigues at the New Librarian Summit on mixed/multiracial identity and librarianship.
 Their contributions were profound, thoughtful, and mutually supportive, and it was absolutely awesome to collaborate with group of information workers of color.
 The other was my lightning talk, “Evidence of Them: Digitization, Preservation, and Labor”, from the “Digitization Is/Not Preservation” session at SAA this year.
 We had a great group of controversial ideas - some funny, some troubling - and it brought me closer to pretty much everyone on the session.
 Again, thanks to Julia Kim, Frances Harrell, Tre Berney, Andrew Robb, Snowden Becker, Fletcher Durant, Siobhan Hagan, and Sarah Werner, and to Fletcher, Siobhan, and Maureen Callahan for being willing to take the lead on getting a pop-up session proposal submitted.